janek1842/progress_documentation-/README.md

 # Others

-In this branch I document some work which is not strictly related with technnical knowledge.
+## In this branch I document my work which is not strictly related to technnical knowledge.